 As you might imagine, leading questions are very valuable when dealing with difficult or hostile witnesses.
 When a witness has an agenda or wants to tell a particular story, asking open-ended questions invites runaway responses.
 Leading questions narrow the issues and tend to keep the examination on track and productive.

 A skilled criminal lawyer Grand Rapids, MI trusts knows that cross-examination is often a far more effective way to tell his client’s story than direct examination for a couple reasons.
 First, on cross examination, the lawyer can control the flow of the story, the order of the facts, and even which facts come out.
 Secondly, on cross-examination, the story is being told by the other side.
 When the other side is telling your story, it has instant credibility because jurors (rightly) assume the other side wouldn’t say something helpful about you unless it was true.

-Thank you to our friends and contributors at The Law Office of Michael A. Ziegler Law, P.L. for their insight into bankruptcy and foreclosures.
+Thank you to our friends and contributors at Blanchard Law for their insight into criminal defense and cross-examination.